 Contemporary | stylish hotel for a chilled out stay with Dutch bike rental

 I first came across a Kimpton hotel in Palm Springs.
-It was achingly cool with its Mid-Century-modern decor, and I put this down to its Palm Springs location, (considering it’s Mid-Century Mecca) so was thrilled to discover the equally cool Kimpton De Witt in Amsterdam.
-Minimal rooms, calming blues and greys, artwork everywhere, Instagram ready greenery – this is a chilled out haven in the heart of the city.
-American-Dutch fusion food is served in the restaurant, there are Van Moof bicycles to borrow, and there was a Girl With a Pearl Earring print hanging above my bed – all plus points from me!
+It was achingly cool with its Mid-Century-modern decor, and I put this down to its Palm Springs location (considering it’s Mid-Century Mecca), so I was thrilled to discover the equally cool Kimpton De Witt in Amsterdam.
+Minimal rooms, calming blues and greys, artwork everywhere, Instagram-ready greenery—this is a chilled-out haven in the heart of the city.
+American-Dutch fusion food is served in the restaurant, there are Van Moof bicycles to borrow, and there was a Girl With a Pearl Earring print hanging above my bed—all plus points for me!

 Contemporary | cool canal-side hotel with a local-loved brasserie

 Oozing with that modern Amsterdam cool, The Hoxton does exactly what I love best about this city, showcasing its past with modern design.
 Made up of a collection of canal-side houses, The Hoxton is my favourite haunt in Amsterdam, and brasserie Lotti’s is a choice hangout with the locals.
 Head here in the sunshine and you can bask in all its glory with the retractable roof.

 EAT | classic Dutch fare to groundbreaking dining in Amsterdam

 Amsterdam is filled with upscale dining and innovative restaurants, but I fell in love with a simple, classic cafe…